BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Gives all Varkids a 100% chance of evolution, regardless of player count or playthrough.
 Mostly just useful if you want to farm Vermivorous without having to gamble on its spawn chances.

-### Invulnerable Escortees

-There are a few missions in BL2 in which you must keep either an enemy or an ally alive, or else fail the mission.
-This mod makes those escortees invulnerable (or at least effectively invulnerable), so you no longer have to worry about inadvertantly failing the mission.
-This is most useful for the escort missions where your charge is hostile, because the player can no longer accidentally kill them while taking care of the other enemies in the area.

 ### More Muscles